 Support our teams and our work in prayer.
 Sign up to our newsletter and receive regular prayer points covering all our activities.

 Get involved in Nicaragua

 Get your hands dirty!
-Whatever your age, you could make a valuable contribution as a team member on one of our construction projects in Nicaragua.
-The Caribbean coast of Nicaragua is particularly lacking in basic infrastructure, so join one of our teams and help build or renovate schools, clinics and vocational centres that will help lift people out of poverty.
+You could make a valuable contribution as a team member on one of our construction projects.
+We operate in places which are particularly lacking in basic infrastructure, so join one of our teams and help build or renovate schools, clinics and vocational centres that will help lift people out of poverty.
 No specialist building skills are required, though they are useful!